shrutisharma27/7targets-docs/docs/_releases/index.md

 ### 08 June 2020
 ```
-- Show Assistants for activate users only.
+- Show Assistants of activate users only.
 - Performance fix for the dashboard.
 - Fix for the upload multiple leads to have refresh button instead of polling.
 To avoid cloudflare identifying it as attack and blocking it.
 ```